PITTSBURGH ASSOCIATION OF THE DEAF, INC.

 The name of this organization shall be the Pittsburgh Association of the Deaf, Incorporated.

-The object of this Association shall be: To maintain a club for the social enjoyment of its members.
+The object of this Association shall be: To maintain a club for the education and social enjoyment of its members.

-The headquarters of this Association shall be in Pittsburgh, Allegheny County, Pennsylvania.
+The headquarters of this Association shall be in Allegheny County at 1854 Forbes Avenue, Pittsburgh, Pennsylvania.

 Section 2.
 The officers shall constitute the Board of Directors.